 Spend the evening on downtown Steamboat Springs' historic main street, where delicious dining options abound regardless of season.
 On summer weekends, cross the Yampa River and enter Romick Rodeo Arena to enjoy a taste of the authentic West with the Steamboat Springs Pro Rodeo Series.

 To Steamboat’s west, stop into the quiet towns of Craig and Hayden, both popular with hunters and fishers as an easy home base amid pristine lakes and wilderness areas.
 In Craig, you’ll find one of the nation’s best collections of cowboy and gunfighter memorabilia, saddles, spurs and stories at the Museum of Northwest Colorado.
+Just 45-miles west of Craig, spot one of the few remaining herds of wild mustangs in the Sand Wash Basin, also prime off-roading territory.

 Northeast of Steamboat is an area called North Park, known as the Moose Capital of Colorado.
 Stop into the town of Walden, where a new Main Street welcome center can point you to all the outdoor activities surrounding you year-round, including ghost-town exploration, wildlife refuges, rodeos, the OHV trails in North Sand Hills’ sand dunes and the North Park–Cache la Poudre Scenic Byway.